edwardwawrzynek/codekata-civ/civ-rules.md

 If you wish to attack with multiple armies, they must attack individually, one after another.

 ### Combat
-Workers are automatically killed if they get involved in combat (attacking or defending).
+Workers are automatically killed if they get involved in combat (attacking or defending) -- don't attack with workers, they will die and deal no damage.

 If there are multiple armies defending, they are considered part of the same defending unit.